How to Register a Sole Proprietorship in Ghana

 Need help onboarding international talent?

 At the Atlantic Ocean along with the Gulf of Guinea is settled the Republic of Ghana.
-Ghana’s economy expanded in 2019 as the first-quarter gross domestic product (GDP) growth was estimated at 6.7%, compared with 5.4% in the same period in 2018.
 It has an economic plan target known as the "Ghana Vision 2020".
 This plan envisions Ghana as the first African country to become a developed country between 2020 and 2029 and a newly industrialized country between 2030 and 2039.
 Ghana’s development plans have a strong focus on a sustainable economy.

 Disclaimer: Be aware that this article is not a substitute for legal advice.
 Please always check official websites or seek legal advice before you take action.